-This Certificate of Accurate Pricing For Community-Rated Carriers certifies that your reconciliation information is accurate and that we can rely on it to determine what the Federal group's 2000 rates should be.
+This Certificate of Accurate Pricing For Community-Rated Carriers certifies that your reconciliation information is accurate and we can rely on it to determine the 2001 Federal group rates.
 A contracting official of your carrier must complete and sign this document.